Investment Options In India For NRI

 Any person or entity residing outside India is entitled to open an NRO account with an authorized dealer or an authorized bank for transactions conducted in Indian Rupees.
 Individuals or entities of Bangladeshi or Pakistani nationality or ownership require approval from the RBI.
 The local funds of an NRI viz, rent, dividend, interest, sale proceeds of securities, property, etc. can be credited to these accounts and balances can also be placed in term deposits.
-Incomes earned on investments done on non-repatriable basis are to be credited to NRO account.
+Incomes earned on investments done on a non-repatriable basis are to be credited to the NRO account.
 After completion of formalities, an eligible amount can be repatriated.

 Special term deposit accounts:

 These are reinvestment deposits.
 Interest earned on these deposits are added to the principal and compounded at quarterly intervals.
-The principal amount together with interest is repaid on maturity of the deposit.
+The principal amount together with interest is repaid on the maturity of the deposit.

 All conditions pertaining to Special Term deposits are applicable for Cash Certificate Deposits.